ovh/the-bastion/doc/sphinx/plugins/group-aclkeeper/groupDelServer.rst

 .. option:: --proxy-port PORT

-   Proxy port that was used to reach the target server
+   Proxy port that was used to reach the target server (mandatory when --proxy-host is specified)

+.. option:: --proxy-user USER|PATTERN|*

-  --proxy-user USER|PATTERN|*  Proxy user that was configured for this access (mandatory when --proxy-host is specified).
+   Proxy user that was configured for this access (mandatory when --proxy-host is specified).

                                Globbing characters '*' and '?' are supported for pattern matching.

 This command adds, to an existing bastion account, access to a given server, using the